I love to teach yoga... it involves a wonderful blend of engaging the attention of body and mind!

 Yoga nidra

 Yoga basics classes are gently active; they incorporate traditional standing, seated, and lying-down hatha yoga poses, as well as flowing movements.
 This practice is appropriate for beginners or anyone who appreciates a deliberate, intentional approach in which breath is used to coordinate movement and deepen body attention.
 Over time, this practice helps build strength, increase flexibility, and improve balance.
-It is important to me that I provide instructions that help you really feel into your body in the different postures, so we do not move quickly.
-Emphasis is on attention, presence, and oxygenation.
-Wear clothes in which your movement is unrestricted, and please have a mat, blanket or towel, and perhaps a yoga brick around for props.
+It's important that you receive clear instructions that invite you feel into your body in the different postures, and time to do so, so we do not move quickly.